 Grand Union's priority is live performance, and since 1982 we have toured regularly - and continue to tour - throughout the whole of the UK and to many parts of Europe and the rest of the world.

-Our main preoccupation for the autumn is a spectacular new production of Undream'd Shores in Leeds at the end of November.
-Here are details of the programme confirmed so far.
+The highlight of the autumn is undoubtedly the spectacular new production of Undream'd Shores in Leeds at the end of November, but there is much besides...

 Sunday November 1st, 11.00am and 2:00pm - The Isle is Full of Noises